Our Clinical Trials Units

-The Glasgow CTU co-ordinates broad portfolio of phase 1, 2 and 3 clinical trials, with an emphasis on translational research, particularly in the identification and assessment of molecular markers in the context of clinical trials aimed at a more rationally directed drug development and tailored treatment based on molecular pathology; and the rapid advancement of novel anti-cancer therapeutics from the laboratory into the clinic to test their promise in early clinical trials.
+The Glasgow CTU co-ordinates a broad portfolio of phase 1, 2 and 3 clinical trials with an emphasis on translational research.
+The unit has particular expertise in the identification and assessment of molecular markers in the context of clinical trials aimed at a more rationally directed drug development and tailored treatment based on molecular pathology.
+The unit also drives the rapid advancement of novel anti-cancer therapeutics from the laboratory into the clinic to test their promise in early clinical trials.

 Director: Professor Gareth Griffiths